stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 ![Certificate Details](images/certificate-details.png)

 !!! note
-    If certificate is showing a different status wait for couple of minutes.
-Its highly probable that `cert-manager` takes few minutes to generate certificate for this domain.
+    If certificate is showing a different status wait for a couple of minutes.
+Its highly probable that `cert-manager` takes few minutes to generate certificate for this ingress.